-'''

-class IPython.terminal.magics.TerminalMagics(shell)

-Bases: IPython.core.magic.Magics
+class IPython.terminal.magics.TerminalMagics(shell) Bases: IPython.core.magic.Magics init(shell)

-init(shell)

-Create a configurable given a config config.

-'''

 - config (Config) If this is empty, default values are used.
 If config is a Config instance, it will be used to configure the instance. - parent (Configurable instance, optional) The parent Configurable instance of this object.